 RECENT PLANNING APPLICATIONS

-The full application documentation can be viewed online at Sedgemoor District Council's planning site at Sedgemoor Planning Online and entering the application number and you can make any comments on an application directly from there.
+The full application documentation can be viewed online at Sedgemoor District Council’s planning site at Sedgemoor Planning Online and entering the application reference number (eg 36/21/00099) and you can make any comments directly from there.
+Alternatively you can send a letter to Sedgemoor at Bridgwater House, Bridgwater, TA6 3AR.
 You can also view the applications at the Parish Office by appointment – copies can be printed (a charge is payable).

 |Ref no||Date||Address||Description||Decision/ meeting|